How to Find Rest for Your Soul

 You are tired in a way sleep cannot fix.

 You have tried resting your body — more sleep, time off, vacations.
-But you wake up still exhausted.
+You still wake up exhausted.
 The weariness is not in your muscles.
-It is deeper than that.
+It is deeper.

 The Difference Between Body Tired and Soul Tired

-Body tired is physical exhaustion.
-It comes from work, lack of sleep, illness, or overexertion.
-Physical rest addresses it.
+Body tired is physical exhaustion — work, illness, overexertion.
+Physical rest fixes it.

 Why Your Soul Gets Tired